swiftlang/swift-evolution/proposals/0000-updated-integers.md

 `isEqual(to:)` and `isLess(than:)` protocol methods respectively.

 This protocol adds 3 new initializers to the parameterless one inherited from `Arithmetic`.
-These initializers allow to construct values of one type from instances of any other type conforming to `Integer`, using different
+These initializers support construction from instances of any other type conforming to `Integer`, using different
 strategies:

-  - Assume the value is representatble in `Self`
+  - Assume the value is representable in `Self`

   - Extend or truncate the value to fit into `Self`